dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T989: Wealth concentration can harm societal equality.
+### T989: Concentrated wealth leads to inequality with negative consequences.

 |Support|
 |---|